PHYSICAL MODELING

 Particle Image Velocimetry – PIV

-Particle Image Velocimetry (PIV) is a non-contact, laser-optical measurement technique in which a plane of the flow is illuminated with a laser sheet.
-One (or more) synchronized cameras photograph the tracer particles moving through the illuminated section at short intervals.
-By using correlation-based analysis of the characteristic displacement patterns of the particles between two images, velocity fields (velocity vectors) of the flow can be determined over larger areas.
-Since it is an imaging technique, PIV can also be used to visualize flow fields.
+By performing a correlation-based analysis of the characteristic displacement patterns of the particles between two consecutive images, velocity fields (velocity vectors) of the flow can be determined over larger areas.
+As an imaging technique, PIV is also highly suitable for visualizing flow fields.

 3D Particle Tracking Velocimetry – 3D-PTV